Republished from January 2, 2021

 I question why I let myself be lead to write a dissertation on male Cuban-American bankers when my interest was in enterprises formed by immigrant women to help other immigrant women.

-I question why I happily accepted being how smart I was "for a girl" by professors who were ill equipped to respect me as an academic or ever see me as an equal.
+I question why I happily accepted being how smart I was "for a girl" by Jesuit professors who were ill equipped to respect me as an academic or ever see me as becoming their equal.

 The question was a gift, and my response was a choice.

-I said, "What if that was a major?"
+I said, "What if that was an actual college major?"

 And the person asked, "Was that YOUR major?"